juju/docs/src/en/config-gce.md

 !!!
 Warning: Due to
 [LP #1533790](https://bugs.launchpad.net/juju-core/+bug/1533790) make a copy of the original file and put it in another location.
-Edit the original file by removing the lines containing these keywords: 'project-id', 'auth-uri', 'token_uri', 'auth_provider_x509_cert_url', and 'client-x509-cert-url'.
+Edit the original file by removing the sections containing these keywords: 'project-id', 'auth-uri', 'token_uri', 'auth_provider_x509_cert_url', and 'client-x509-cert-url'.